clcollins/osdctl/docs/osdctl_network_verify-egress.md

       --platform string           (optional) override for cloud platform/product.
 E.g., 'aws-classic' (OSD/ROSA Classic), 'aws-hcp' (ROSA HCP), 'aws-hcp-zeroegress', 'aws-govcloud-classic' (AWS GovCloud), or 'gcp-classic'
       --pod-mode                  (optional) run verification using Kubernetes pods instead of cloud instances --probe string              (optional) select the probe to be used for egress testing.
 Either 'curl' (default) or 'legacy' (default "curl")
+      --reason string             (required for pod mode with --cluster-id) The reason for elevation to perform write operations (usually an OHSS or PD ticket)
       --region string             (optional) AWS region, required for --pod-mode if not passing a --cluster-id --security-group string     (optional) security group ID override for osd-network-verifier, required if not specifying --cluster-id
       --skip-service-log          (optional) disable automatic service log sending when verification fails